 Hi, I am Maggie.
-I started blogging about retirement planning just recently.
+Recently, I started blogging about retirement planning, saving and investing.
 The reason behind my decision is the wake-up call I had while meeting with a financial planner.

 I always saw myself as a smart woman when it comes to deal with finances.
 But that meeting woke me up to the realization that I don’t have a solid retirement plan and I am not financially ready for the retirement of my dreams.